Words of Mormon: Style

 Donald W. Parry broke up the Book of Mormon into its chiastic and other poetic patterns.
 In Words of Mormon, he identified two instances of chiasmus: The first appears in verses 3-11 with an "ABcbcacababCDEFFEDCBabcA" pattern; the second is in verses 15–16 with an "abcabc" pattern.

 In an article about the Words of Mormon, theologian Benjamin Keogh searched for meaning in Mormon's frequent use of "these".
 He suggested that Mormon may be referencing prophets, holy men, or the plates themselves.

 Suggested prejudice

-The authors Fatimah Salleh and Margaret Hemming claim that throughout the narrative of the Book of Mormon the Nephites are prejudiced toward the Lamanites.
-They point out that in Words of Mormon the author calls the Lamanites the brethren of his people, and avoids calling them his own brethren.
-This, Salleh and Hemming claim, is connected to Nephite prejudice.
+The authors Fatimah Salleh and Margaret Hemming claim that throughout the narrative of the Book of Mormon, the Nephites are prejudiced toward the Lamanites.
+They point out that in Words of Mormon, the author calls the Lamanites the brethren of his people, yet avoids calling them his own brethren.
+This, Salleh and Hemming claim, is connected to inherent Nephite prejudice.